Lux vs Lux Trail

 These changes give you increased control on the technical sections and make it a more comfortable ride when the going gets tough.
-You can drop the seatpost, throw your weight back and see what you’re really capable of over some rocks, roots and steeper descents.
+You can drop the seatpost, throw your weight back and see what you’re really capable of on steep and rocky descents.

 You can definitely still pin on a number and try your skills against the best.
 You’ll see some of our athletes like Emily Batty riding the Lux Trail in some of her upcoming events.

-The Lux Trail is more suited to stage races that involve flowy trails and some mildly spicy descents.
-Think events like the BC Bike Race, Singletrack6 or Sudety MTB.
+The Lux Trail is more suited to longer stage races that involve flowy trails and some mildly spicy descents.
+Think of events like the BC Bike Race.

 Which mountain bike is best for beginners?
 Glad you asked!
 As our range of mountain bikes expands, we’ve found that there’s something for everyone no matter your ability, riding style or budget.